-The SCRCOG, funded by Federal Highway Administration (FHWA) and CDOT as part of the Unified Planning Work Program for FY 2007, has engaged a consultant for the

-URM preparation.
-SIMTF is assisting the SCRCOG in the review of the consultant draft and administration of the consultant contract.
-The draft URM has been prepared and it is anticipated that the final draft will be the subject of a tabletop exercise and will then be circulated for statewide adoption.
+The SCRCOG, in FY 2007, engaged a consultant for the URM preparation.
+SIMTF is assisted the SCRCOG in the review of the consultant draft and administration of the consultant contract.

 Utilization of the URM will allow for better and improved response to incidents on the highways of the state.